 MS-EPA graduates can find employment in the private sector working for corporations in governmental relations departments, in federal and state governmental agencies, in trade associations or lobbying firms, or in the not-for-profit sector.

 Undergraduate students will apply to the combined degree program during their sophomore/junior year.
-Students should have completed ECO 105, ECO 106, ECO 305, MAT 135 or equivalent, MAT 137 or equivalent before being admitted to the program.
+Students must complete ECO 105, ECO 106, ECO 305, MAT 135 or equivalent, MAT 137 or equivalent before being admitted to the program.
 Students who begin the program in the fall quarter, typically take the following graduate level courses during their senior year: